Virginia Ruano Pascual

 Virginia Ruano Pascual ([biɾˈxinja ˈrwano pasˈkwal]; born 21 September 1973) is a Spanish former professional tennis player.
-She had moderate success in singles, winning three career Women's Tennis Association (WTA) titles as well as reaching two Grand Slam quarterfinals and a top-30 ranking, but she had been far more successful in doubles.
+She had moderate success in singles, winning three WTA Tour titles as well as reaching two major quarterfinals and a top-30 ranking, but she had been far more successful in doubles.

-She won 43 career WTA doubles titles, including eleven at Grand Slam tournaments: ten in women's doubles (eight partnering Paola Suárez, and two partnering Anabel Medina Garrigues) and one in mixed doubles (partnering Tomás Carbonell).
+She won 43 career doubles titles, including eleven at Grand Slam tournaments: ten in women's doubles (eight partnering Paola Suárez, and two partnering Anabel Medina Garrigues) and one in mixed doubles (partnering Tomás Carbonell).
 Between 2002 and 2004, along with Suárez, she reached nine consecutive Grand Slam tournament finals (won five) and they reached at least the semifinals of the last twelve Grand Slam tournaments they played.
 Their winning run came to an end when they lost in the 2009 Wimbledon semifinals.
-Alongside Suarez, the pair was names as a ITF World Champions for the three consecutive years in-a-row (2002-2004).
+Alongside Suarez, the pair was named as a ITF World Champions for the three consecutive years in a row (2002-2004).

 Personal life

-Her father, Juan Manuel, works for Iberia Airlines; her mother, Virginia, is a housewife.
-Her brother, Juan Ramon, is a tennis pro at a club and also serves as her coach and her sister, Marbella, works in administration.
-Initially, she hyphenated her family names, but she has omitted the hyphen since 1998.
+Her father, Juan Manuel Ruano, worked for Iberia Airlines; her mother, Virginia Pascual, is a housewife.
+She has a brother, Juan Ramón, a tennis pro who also serves as her coach, and a sister, Marbella.
+Initially, Virginia hyphenated her family names ("Ruano-Pascual") but has omitted the hyphen since 1998.